 This guide has been produced to provide you with an overview of the services, facilities and resources available.
 Read the entire guide or select a link to the left.
 If you have any questions about the Library Learning Commons or its services, please use the links in the sidebar to contact a member of the staff.

 Southworth Library Learning Commons is situated in the middle of the campus.
-The main floor houses the Circulation Desk, reserve materials, first-floor reference (research) desk, microfilm reader/printer, offices, the circulating DVD collection, a photocopy machine, computer workstations, the Cyber Cafe, Help Desk, all of the Tutoring labs, the library instruction classroom and restrooms.
-The second floor houses the general and reference collections, oversized and juvenile collections, second-floor reference (research) desk, current issues of periodicals and newspapers, group study areas, a photocopy machine, computer stations, scanners, Google Television units, the Connections Room, and a variety of furniture designed for individual or quiet study, as well as comfortable furniture stations for extended use.
+The main floor houses the Circulation Desk, reserve materials, Directors' and staff offices, the circulating DVD collection, circulating laptops, a photocopy machine, computer workstations, the Cyber Cafe, Help Desk, all of the Tutoring labs, the library instruction classroom and restrooms.
+The second floor houses the general and reference collections, oversized and juvenile collections, reference (research) desk, current issues of periodicals and newspapers, group study areas, a photocopy machine, computer stations, scanners, Google Television units, the Connections Room, and a variety of furniture designed for individual or quiet study, as well as comfortable furniture stations for extended use.
 The lower level, or basement area, contains bound and back-issue periodicals, microfilm, Interlibrary Loan work area, Library Technical Services area and Information Services personnel.